- General Info

 - Before returning to work, the health care provider must complete the Return to Work form.
 Send the completed Return to Work form (PDF) to the Workers’ Compensation Coordinator.
 You may not return to work until this form is received by the Workers’ Compensation Coordinator.

-- Some positions may require a Fitness For Duty Exam to be performed by NE Baptist, before you can return to work.
+- Some positions may require a Fitness For Duty Exam to be performed by BID-Needham Occupational Health Services, before you can return to work.
 The Workers' Compensation Coordinator will notify you if you need to schedule this exam.

 - Ensure appropriate medical care is received immediately.
 Do not let the employee drive to the hospital with a serious injury.